wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

-   In the case of a validation failure due to misconfiguration of a TLD or popular domain name (such as a top 100 website), this could make content or services in the affected TLD or domain to be inaccessible for a large number of users.
-A Negative Trust Anchor can therefore be useful in the short-term when used on a targeted and time-limited basis.
-It does not and should not involve turning off validation more broadly, and helps during the transition to DNSSEC as organizations that are new to signing their domains are still maturing their DNSSEC operational practices, alleviating end user issues as noted in Section 5 and restoring end user access.
+   In the case of a validation failure due to misconfiguration of a TLD or popular domain name (such as a top 100 website), this could make content or services in the affected TLD or domain inaccessible for a large number of users.
+A Negative Trust Anchor can, therefore, be useful in the short-term when used on a targeted and time-limited basis.
+It does not and should not involve turning off validation more broadly.
+It also helps during the transition to DNSSEC as organizations that are new to signing their domains are still maturing their DNSSEC operational practices, alleviating end user issues as noted in Section 5 and restoring end user access.
 However,